CatenaTools/documentation/Writerside/topics/Accounts.md

 # Accounts

 Catena provides an accounts system that is designed for maximum flexiblity.
-The rest of Catena is designed to not depend on the Account implementation, as a result, you can bring your own account implementation and swap it out for Catena's.
+The rest of Catena is designed to not depend on catena's provided Account implementation, as a result, you can bring your own account implementation and swap it out for Catena's.

 ## How does Catena define an account?

-The fields on an account are shown below, Catena primarily cares about the `account_id` and `display_name`, with the `auth_role` being the tie in to the authentication system.
+The fields on an account are shown below, Catena primarily cares about the `account_id` and `display_name`, with the `auth_role` being the tie in to the authentication system when using Catena's provided accounts implementation.

 | Field        | Type      | Description                                                                                                                         |
 |--------------|-----------|-------------------------------------------------------------------------------------------------------------------------------------|